speedscale/docs/docs/end-to-end.md

 </Tabs>

-Now we see the authorization header is redacted and never made it to Speedscale.
+Now we see the authorization header is redacted and never makes it to Speedscale.

 ![Redacted](./end-to-end/redacted.png)